 To track complete details on global 5G network rollouts and regional plans, including global 5G ecosystem players, contact us for membership plans.
 Members download the “current state of 5G network” eBook to get all the details.

-For details, read our blog “Which 5G Stocks to invest in?
+For details, read our most-read blog, “Which 5G Stocks to Invest in?
 Who are the leading 5G companies?

 5G networks are facing few challenges.
 5G industry standards for ultra-low latency are both complex and delayed.
 3GPP is expected to address this in Release 17 which is due out in the second half of 2021.

 There are some concerns around delays in low-cost devices with 5G native connectivity.
 Bulk deployment of 5G devices can be an expensive affair due to the limited availability of such devices or because of cost implications.
 For instance, smart glasses or smart sensors on AGVs or 5G CPE devices and industrial devices may not be readily available in the market with volumes that drive device cost points down.
 Thus, devices may turn out to be expensive for mass deployment.
 As the cost of these features can be high thereby Industrial networks may not migrate from deployed based on Industrial Ethernet and OPC UA etc.